front-end-styleguide/init/templates/v3/bare/README.md

 ### CSS
 Output to `dev/css`, `prev/css` or `dist/css`.

 [Sass](http://sass-lang.com/) is a CSS preprocessor supporting variables, nesting and mixins – among many other features.
 For a quick start jump to the [Sass Basics](http://sass-lang.com/guide). [stylelint](http://stylelint.io/) monitors the code for errors and consistency deviations.
+It uses the [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) with a few rule additions.

 This styleguide splits the CSS into small parts.
 This ensures a better organization of style declarations.
 Each component sits in it's own folder and is re-usable across the project.

 The function `@import` includes Sass or CSS files in the main Sass file.
 The final output is one large CSS file to minimize browser requests.
 See `src/main.scss` for more information.

 Global [stylelint rules](http://stylelint.io/user-guide/rules/) are set in `.stylelintrc.json`.
-Per-file rules can be set comments (e.g. `/* stylelint-enable selector-no-id */`).
+Per-file rules can be set comments (e.g. `/* stylelint-disable selector-max-id */`).
 With a `.stylelintignore` file in the project root, CSS files can be [excluded from linting](http://stylelint.io/user-guide/configuration/#stylelintignore).

 *The development task generates sourcemaps.
 The preview and production tasks minify the CSS.*